Winter Season Guide - Everything you need

 Each of the four resorts has large parking lots, but as there are often many guests arriving by car, parking lots are known to become completely full.
 When parking at each resort, make sure to follow directions from parking attendants.

 The welcome center in Hirafu is a busy parking area, and is also a drop off and pick up point for buses and accommodation operators.
 Please make sure to only park in the parking bays, and avoid the busy bus and shuttle bus lanes.
-Check out the diagram below for more info.
-If you’d like to see more detail, download the detailed PDF HERE.

 In Hirafu, parking is also available next to the gondola, as well as opposite the Aya hotel (next to the building known as Sun Sports Land).

-• There are 42 spaces which can be reserved online in advance with payment.
+• There are 20 spaces which can be reserved online in advance with payment.

 • Reservations must be made at least 1 day in advance, and can be made up to 2 weeks in advance.

-• This system will be in place from 16 December 2023 – 29 February 2024.
+• This system will be in place from 21 December 2024 – 28 February 2025.

 • Enter from 8am – exit by 3pm.
 Re-entry during this period is permitted.

-• Price: ¥3,000 usual price – ¥5,000 between December 23 – January 8.
+• Price: ¥3,000 usual price – ¥5,000 between 21 December 2024 – 5 January 2025

-More info can be found on the official website HERE.
+Reservations and more info can be found on the official website HERE.

 8. Ski Bag Shipping & Lockers